boldbi/boldbi-kubernetes/docs/FAQ/how-to-migrate-app_data-from-azure-smb-fileshare-to-nfs-fileshare.md

 * Now, the app_data has been successfully copied from the SMB fileshare to the NFS fileshare.

-## Reinstall Bold BI and Reports with NFS Fileshare Mounting Using Helm Chart.
+## Reinstall Bold BI with NFS Fileshare Mounting Using Helm Chart.

 ### Step 1: Update the values.yaml File.
 Download the values.yaml file for [here](https://github.com/boldbi/boldbi-kubernetes-yokogawa/blob/main/helm/bold-common/values.yaml) and update the NFS fileshare details by specifying the `fileShareName` and `hostName` in the following fields: